 At St Michael & All Angels, we mark Lent in a variety of ways – in services and in other activities (scroll down for more details of each activity):

-- Lent Lunches: Lunch in homes or the Parish Hall to raise money for our Lent Appeal.
+– Lent Lunches: Lunch in homes (right) or the Parish Hall to raise money for our Lent Appeal

 – Events and Courses, Reflection and Prayer

-Lent 4: Sunday 6 March: Family Mass for Mothering Sunday - Sarah Lenton, subdeacon
+Lent 4: Sunday March 11th – Family Mass for Mothering Sunday

-You are warmly invited to join other members of the congregation and their families for a simple lunch each Sunday during Lent (with the exception of Mothering Sunday).
-There is no charge but donations are invited to our Lent Appeal in aid of the three charities St Michael's is supporting in 2016 (see above).
-They start at 12.30pm and all the venues are close enough to be reached easily from St Michael's.
+You are warmly invited to join other members of the congregation and their families for lunch on four Sundays during Lent in the homes of parishioners and in the Parish Hall.
+There is no charge but donations are invited to our Lent Appeal (see above).
+They start at 12.30pm and all the venues are close enough to be reached easily from St Michael’s:

 At the 6.30pm Evensong service, members of the congregation give a personal reflection on their life and faith:

 Sunday February 25th – Helen Wareham